Duties, Requirements, Certifications, Job Outlook, and Salary

-Nursing is a noble profession as well as a fulfilling career choice for many people.
+Nursing is a noble profession and a fulfilling career choice for many people.

 In addition, nursing offers financial stability, job security, and multiple options for career advancement through specialization.

 For many RNs, the path to specialization begins with earning their Master of Science in Nursing (MSN) degree.
-Through increased knowledge, expertise, and influence, nursing specialization can enrich your career both professionally and financially.
-In fact, many of the highest-paid nursing jobs require an MSN degree.
+Nursing specialization can professionally and financially enrich your career through increased knowledge, expertise, and influence.
+Many of the highest-paid nursing jobs require an MSN degree.

-For this reason, we created a new series of career guides to highlight the top nursing professions that require an MSN degree.
+For this reason, we created a new series of career guides highlighting the top nursing professions requiring an MSN degree.

 This career guide will focus on the role of the Nurse Anesthetist.